Diabetic Neuropathy and Peripheral Neuropathy affect a similar group of population. They are associated and interrelated.

 What is Diabetic Neuropathy?

-It is defined as a dysfunction of nerve fibers that are seen in people suffering from diabetes.
+It is defined as a dysfunction of nerve fibres that is seen in people suffering from diabetes.
 In Diabetic Neuropathy, multiple nerves can be damaged from various parts of the body.

-This disease is not curable but can be in control under medication.
+This disease is not curable but can be controlled under medication.
 Staying away from the risk factors like addiction to neurotoxic substances is very important.

 What is Peripheral Neuropathy?

-Peripheral Neuropathy is defined as a dysfunction of the peripheral nerve fibers in the human body.
-Peripheral nerves are very essential structure in our body that transmits information between the brain and the spinal cord.
+Peripheral Neuropathy is defined as a dysfunction of the peripheral nerve fibres in the human body.
+Peripheral nerves are essential structure in our body that transmits information between the brain and the spinal cord.

 When this part is affected, our body tends to lose the sense of touch as well as control.
 It immensely affects the immune system.